MicrosoftDocs/azure-docs/articles/cognitive-services/Face/Tutorials/FaceAPIinCSharpTutorial.md

 ---
-title: "Tutorial: Detect and frame faces in an image using the .NET SDK with C#"
+title: "Tutorial: detect and analyze faces in an image using the .NET SDK"
 titleSuffix: Azure Cognitive Services
-description: In this tutorial, you create a Windows app that uses the Face API to detect and frame faces in an image.
+description: In this tutorial, you will create a Windows app that uses the Face API to detect and frame faces in an image.
 services: cognitive-services
 author: PatrickFarley
 manager: cgronlun